kb-dk/MerMEId/trunk/INSTALL.md

 ```

-that is, it should get a new name while copying.
+that is, it should get a new name index.jsp while copying.

 ### Check